vuw-research-computing/raapoi-docs/docs/mods_admins.md

 # Allow the jobs back onto the queue
 scontrol requeue jobid1,jobid2,etc    ## previous step sets priority to zero \
-## so they won'ßt actually start now
+## so they won't actually start now

 # Release the jobs to run again
 scontrol release jobid1,jobid2,etc